 The fact that Willis Bass and Racey Bass were bound out on the same day to the same person is strong evidence that they were siblings.
 Often times the courts would send out orders requesting that the children of a specific individual, be required to report to court to be bound out.
 But who were Willis and Racey’s parents?
 The Granville County court minutes, reveal that a few years earlier in May 1798, Racey Bass, was called the son of Milly Bass who was the wife of Pearson Hawley.
 The identified gender of Racey Bass is odd because the 1801 apprenticeship order to be bound to John Irby, identified Racey Bass as a female.
 However after reviewing additional primary source records, I can confirm that Racey Bass was a male.

 So who was Milly Bass?
 According to the court minutes, Milly Bass (b.
 1772) was the wife of a Pearson Hawley (b.
 1770).
 This means that siblings Willis Bass and Racey Bass were born to Milly Bass before she married Pearson Hawley.
+Pearson Hawley was their stepfather, but not their biological father.
 And this explains why Willis Bass and Racey Bass were bound out because it was common for children born out of wedlock to be apprenticed out.
 Pearson Hawley is found in the Granville Co records beginning in 1791 and is in the 1800 census, head of a household of 5 “free colored” people.
 He is from the Saponi/Catawba Indian Hawley family that I previously blogged about here.
 The 1800 census is the last time I find Pearson Hawley in the Granville records, so I’m unsure of what later happened to him or his wife Milly Bass.

 Milly Bass (b.
 1772) was the daughter of Benjamin Bass (1722-1802) and his wife Mary Bass (born 1722).
-The Granville County bastardy bonds show that Milly Bass had children out of wedlock and that it was Jesse Chavis (1766-1840) who fathered those children.
-(After initially publishing this blog post, I made additional discoveries that you can read here, which reviews the evidence that supports Jesse Chavis being the father of Milly Bass’ children).
+The Granville County bastardy bonds show that Milly Bass had children out of wedlock and that it was Jesse Chavis (1766-1840) who fathered those children. *** After initially publishing this blog post, I made additional discoveries that you can read here, which reviews the evidence that supports Jesse Chavis being the father of Milly Bass’ children.
+I highly recommend you read this update on the identification on Jesse Chavis. ***

 On 5 Aug 1803, Willis Bass and Racey Bass were bound out again to John Irby.
 I’m not sure why multiple apprenticeship orders were needed but it shows the pattern of siblings being bound out on the same date.